- Become a Member

 Toledo Zoo Family:

-Our group includes a father, a mother and their 3 offspring.
-Our oldest female has lived here since Primate Forest opened (she is the only beige adult).
-Sometimes you will see her playing or wrestling with the “kids” or grooming them (or grooming the father).
+Our group includes a father (Batu), a mother (Hue “whey”), and their 3 offspring.
+The adults have lived here since Primate Forest opened.
+Hue is the only beige adult, and sometimes you will see her playing or wrestling with the “kids” or grooming them (or grooming the father).
 She and all her offspring know how to do somersaults!

-The oldest offspring is a male, medium-sized, who often plays with his little brother or sits by himself.
-His younger brother is the smallest black gibbon in the exhibit, while the small beige gibbon is the youngest female, born in 2012.
+The oldest offspring is a male (Jin), medium-sized, who often plays with his little brother or sits by himself.
+His younger brother (Quon) is the smallest black gibbon in the exhibit, while the small grayish gibbon is the youngest female (Niu), born in 2012.
 She is still nursing but eats all the solid food the others eat.
 She can climb all over the mesh and run on the ground by herself, and she likes to “attack” play with her brothers and dad.
+Niu was born beige, but is now almost all black.
+Just her head and cheeks are still beige.

 Range and habitat: